8 types of eczema

 4. Nummular or discoid eczema

 This form of eczema is relatively uncommon and occurs most frequently in elderly men.
-Nummular eczema is usually a chronic condition.
+Nummular eczema is usually a long-term (chronic) condition.
 A personal or family history of atopic eczema, asthma, or allergies increases the risk of developing the condition.

 Neurodermatitis, also known as lichen simplex chronicus, is a chronic skin inflammation caused by a scratch-itch cycle that begins with a localised itch (such as an insect bite) that becomes intensely irritated when scratched.
 Women are more commonly affected by neurodermatitis than men, and the condition is most frequent in people aged between 20 and 50.
 This form of eczema results in scaly patches of skin on the head, lower legs, wrists, or forearms.
 Over time, the skin can become thickened and leathery.
 Stress can worsen the symptoms of neurodermatitis.